-3. ENTRIES Entry forms are included in the syllabus.
-Additional forms may be photocopied or downloaded from our website.
-The music teacher’s signature is required for entries to Graded Classes.
+- ENTRIES We would prefer entries are made through Run My Festival by the following link: https://basingstokemusicandartsfestival.runmyfestival.net .
+Paper forms may be downloaded from our website.
 If the entry form is from a school, please state the name of the school.

-6. ENTRY FEES Completed entry forms together with the correct entry fee must be received by the Section Secretary by the closing date.
-Entry fees cannot be refunded.
+- ENTRY FEES Completed entry forms together with the correct entry fee must be received by the Section Secretary by the closing date.
+Preferably via Run my Festival however paper entries will be accepted if necessary.
 Entrants will later receive a timesheet which will admit them to the room where their class is to be held.
 A stamped – addressed envelope would be appreciated.
+Entry fees cannot be refunded.

 Cheques must be made payable to BASINGSTOKE MUSIC FESTIVAL.

-7. ENQUIRIES Please email the Section Secretary, otherwise for a written enquiry and reply, remember to enclose a S.A.E.
+7. ENQUIRIES Please email the Section Secretary, otherwise for a written enquiry and reply, please enclose a S.A.E.

 8. OWN CHOICE PIECES Details of pieces should be clearly stated on entry forms, and one copy of each piece provided for the Adjudicator.
-Entrants should not perform pieces played at this Festival in 2017.
+Entrants should not perform pieces they played at this Festival in 2021.
 A piece cannot be performed in more than one class in the same year.

-9. GRADED PIECES These must be from one of the approved examination boards, e.g. Associated Board, Trinity Guildhall and must be from the appropriate Grade for that class.
+9. GRADED PIECES These must be from one of the approved examination boards, e.g. ABRSM, Trinity College, London and must be from the appropriate Grade for that class.
 Winners of Graded classes cannot enter the same Graded class in the following year.

 Group Dramatic Activity Copyright permission for these items should be sought by entrants at the time of entry.